1967 Boston Red Sox season: Down the stretch

 Starting September—the last month of the season—the Red Sox sat atop of the American League, but were caught in a dog-fight with Chicago, Minnesota and Detroit.
 The four teams were separated by half a game and all jumped between first to fourth sporadically.
 The pennant race was coming down to the last weekend of the season.
 Unfortunately for the White Sox, a three-game sweep at the hands of the Washington Senators left Chicago three games out of first place and the pennant scramble a three-team race.
 The Red Sox faced the Twins in a two-game series at Fenway Park on that last weekend.
 The Twins were in first place, ahead by one game over the Red Sox.
 To win the pennant, The Red Sox had to sweep the Twins while the Detroit Tigers, playing the California Angels, would have to lose at least one more game.

 Carl Yastrzemski, vying for the triple crown, led the American League in batting average and RBI, and shared the home run lead with Harmon Killebrew of the Twins.
 Both players hit one home run in the series, so Yastrzemski won the triple crown.
 Yastrzemski went 7 for 8 with a home run and 6 RBI in the two-game series.
 In the last game of the season, 21-game winner Jim Lonborg got the start for the Red Sox vs. the Twins' 20-game winner Dean Chance.
 The Red Sox won the game 5–3 with a five-run sixth inning, and Lonborg finished the season with 22 victories.
+Afterwards, the Red Sox were forced to watch the second game of the Tigers-Angels doubleheader in the clubhouse.
 In Detroit, the Tigers won the first game of a double header vs. the Angels, and needed to win the second game to tie the Red Sox for first place.
 But their bullpen failed, and the Angels' Rick Reichardt hit a home run in an 8–5 Angel win.
 The Red Sox had won their first American League pennant in 21 years.
 Mayor of Boston John F. Collins declared October 3, the day before the start of the World Series, as "Boston Red Sox Day".